cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 Spanish-American war.
-The best you get is from the old 'Let's write historical fiction together' trick but that takes a full fifteen minutes, and comes back with someone named Teddy Roosevelt piloting a giant Mech using his railguns to sink the USS Maine.
+The best you get is from the old 'Let's write historical fiction together' trick but that takes a full fifteen minutes, and comes back with someone named Teddy Roosevelt piloting a giant Mech and using his railguns to sink the USS Maine.
 They always tell you to think critically about AI, and you're pretty sure that Mecha didn't exist until at least the 1950s.
-(AI overview on google is inconclusive.)
-But that's out.\
+(The AI overview on google is inconclusive though.)\
 \
 You decide to stop wasting time.
 What are your options for research?
 There are the free sites.
 NotionPlusProFreemium recommends LowkeyGPT.biz.
 Good.
-You used that once, back on the assignment about nuclear power, the one that OrikanGPT claimed was a security risk.
-That was dumb---it wasn't about bombs, it was about how someone in the 1950s thought that nuclear technology would improve so quickly that soon electricity would be too cheap to meter, and you were supposed to compare that to the promise of the early 2000s that every video that ever existed would be available on a single streaming platform for everyone for pennies a year.
+You used that once, back on the assignment about nuclear power that OrikanGPT wouldn't touch.
+That was a fun one.
+Someone in the 1950s thought that nuclear technology would improve so quickly that soon electricity would be too cheap to meter, and you were supposed to compare that to the promise of the early 2000s that every video that ever existed would be available on a single streaming platform for everyone for pennies a year.
 (God, people in the past used to be so naïve about technology.)
-Anyway, you remember it as reliable in a pinch.
+OrikanGPT wouldn't write it because of something about nuclear nonproliferation, so frustrating.
+Anyway, you remember LowkeyGPT.biz as reliable enough.
 You drop in the prompt, make another cup of tea.
 When you get back, though, disaster:\
 \